 In this guide

-There are two kinds of al fresco web access: Wireless internet and Mobile broadband:
+There are two kinds of al fresco web access: wireless internet and mobile broadband.

 Wireless internet.
-Now more commonly known as wi-fi, this allows your computer to connect to a broadband connection through the air, without wires, provided you're within distance of the access point.
+Now more commonly known as wi-fi, this allows your computer to connect to a broadband connection through the air, without wires, provided you're within range of the access point.
 This is the most MoneySaving way to get online, as there are 100s of free hotspots.

 Mobile broadband.
 This uses your network provider's 3G mobile signal in the air to connect you anywhere.
 It requires a special piece of hardware called a 'mobile broadband dongle'.

 Here's a rundown of the different options, with solutions to suit you:

 Reliable access, on the go?

 Home access without a landline?

 Contract mobile broadband

 Wireless internet (or wi-fi) allows your computer to send and receive data through thin air, without being tied to a computer or a router.